 Apart from these key aspects, other things to consider in the process of designing your web application architecture are cloud storage, security, app processing power, etc.

 Web application architecture is the backbone of any web-based solution, so its success largely depends on how well it is thought-out.
-Put the pieces together according to according to the technical requirements and aim of your web solution, and your product will work properly, appeal to the right audience, and reap the benefits.
+Put the pieces together according to the technical requirements and aim of your web solution, and your product will work properly, appeal to the right audience, and reap the benefits.